rgroves/voidcast/BACKLOG.md

 ## Code Gardening

-- 2025-01-21 - [maint] Consider splitting page boilerplate into reusable pieces or using a templating/layout engine?
+- 2025-01-21 - Consider splitting page boilerplate into reusable pieces or using a templating/layout engine?
+- 2025-01-23 - Need smarter deploy - currently scp copies over more than it needs to

 ## Features